 The Associate Students of Walla Walla University (ASWWU) also provides a rich array of opportunities for social and professional activities.
 Many of the officers of ASWWU are business students who practice their leadership skills running an organization with over 100 employees and a half-million-dollar budget.

-- CoLab Shark-Tank: Student teams compete in an entrepreneurial contest with $10,000 of prize money awarded and judged by experienced entrepreneurs.
+- U-Pitch: Student teams compete in a Shark-Tank like entrepreneurial contest with over $10,000 of prize money awarded and judged by experienced entrepreneurs.

 - Pitch it: Students participate in a community competition for the best entrepreneurial project idea and plan.